Pecora0/ribezal/README.md

     - Description: Divides one number by the other.
 - `tg-getMe`:
     - Stack: (string ->)
-    - Description: Constructs the URL for the Telegram method "getMe" out of the given bot token.
+    - Description: Takes a bot token, performs a 'getMe' call to the telegram api and gives some informative output.
 - `tg-getUpdates`:
     - Stack: (string ->)
-    - Description: Constructs the URL for the Telegram method "getUpdates" out of the given bot token.
+    - Description: Takes a bot token, performs a 'getUpdates' call to the telegram api and gives some informative output.

 ## References